Hiopldst/rock-paper-scissors-game/README.md

-# rock-paper-scissors-game
+# Rock, Paper, Scissors

-A simple "Rock, Paper, Scissors" game in Python.
-The player plays against the computer.
-You can play multiple rounds.
-Built for learning loops, conditions, and random module.
+A console game where you play against the computer.

+## How to play
+1. Run the script
+2. Choose: rock, paper or scissors
+3. Computer makes a random choice
+4. The winner is announced
+5. Play as many rounds as you want

+## Rules
+- Rock beats Scissors
+- Scissors beat Paper
+- Paper beats Rock